Blog

 Read More

-Submitted by Rachel Cohen on February 27, 2015
+Submitted by Anonymous on February 27, 2015

 Somatization disorder develops in individuals suffering from emotional distress and can cause physical symptoms like headaches, chest and back pain, nausea, fatigue and dizziness.
 Psychosomatic disorder is another general term for a physical condition that is caused, or made worse by, mental factors.
 The team at Southwest Spine and Pain Center understands overcoming chronic pain requires more than just modern medicine—it requires a positive attitude too.
 Therefore, the pain management physicians are sharing what psychological and physical conditions can eventually lead to chronic pain symptoms.